Koishikawa Ukiyo-e Art Museum

 Koishikawa Ukiyo-e Art Museum (礫川浮世絵美術館, Koishikawa Ukiyo-e Bijutsukan) is located in Bunkyō, Tokyo, Japan.
 Its collection includes ukiyo-e genre paintings from the Edo period, in particular, prints by Utamaro, Hokusai and Hiroshige.
 Every month the museum changes the ukiyo-e exhibition.
 This small museum was opened in November 1998.
 Its aim is to promote understanding of ukiyo-e culture.

-The museum is about 2 minutes on foot from Kōrakuen Station, near the Bunkyo Civic Center.
-It is open　from 11:00 until 18:00, and the entrance fee is 500 yen.
+The museum closed (effectively permanently) in March 2014.